ChennadeBrown/Project1-558/README.md

 ```

 This function allows the user to return NewDeaths, TotalDeaths, &
-NewRecovered, or all of the data based on inputs from the Summary API.
+NewRecovered, or all columns from the Summary API.
+To subset by rows the
-To subset by rows the user can enter arguments in the filter function.
+user can enter arguments in the filter function.

 ``` r
 Summary <- function(type = "all"){